wunderio/silta/docs/silta-examples.md

 ## Sending e-mail

+Note: There is no e-mail handling for frontend chart currently.
+You must implement the smtp workflow via application.

 If you just want to test email, you can use mailhog:
+*Drupal chart*:
 ```
 mailhog:
   enabled: true
 ```

 For emails to be actually sent out of the cluster, You can use any external smtp server.
 Here's an example for sparkpost.
+*Drupal chart*:
 ```yaml
 smtp:
   enabled: true